itsjeffro/deploy/README.md

 Before using the deploy application, you will need to set up your repository provider and a proper queue driver.

-## Available Providers
+### Available Providers

-You may update your `.env` file to include the following:
+Update your `.env` file to include a provider of your choice.
+A minimum of one provider is required.

 __Bitbucket__